wwarthen/RomWBW/Source/Doc/UserGuide.md

 ```

 It is critical that you include `DSK:` after the drive letter in the
 `STAT` command line.
-The important line to look at is labelled "32 Byte
+The important line to look at is labeled "32 Byte
 Directory Entries".

 # Disk Types